 We've summarised the different areas of focus for finance into the four quadrants of the CFO Scorecard laid out below:

-- Support the organisation through change, including partnering with specific departments or functions
+- Support ‘customers’ of the Finance team through change, including partnering with specific departments or functions

 - Improve the efficiency and scalability of processes, including consideration of Robotic Process Automation (RPA), Low-code platforms, Power Automate, outsourcing, and other options

 - Use data analysis to steer the business pro-actively in the right direction to consider new ideas and make the right decisions

 - Analyse your costs and profits to understand true margin, taking into account all direct and indirect costs

 - Strengthen internal controls reporting and corporate governance in light of UK Audit and Corporate Governance white paper

 - Improve cyber security measures and controls to suit the needs of a hybrid workplace

 - Consider company reputation around topical matters such as Environmental, Social, and Governance (ESG), including the wider supply chain, government reliefs and tax matters

 - Take advantage of a booming M&A market; be ready for opportunistic acquisitions and disposals; start IPO or Exit preparations early